mass2attack79/egn/privacy_policy_egn.md

 ЕГН Четец ("the App") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and share your personal information.

+The App, as well as the information contained therein, is not official and is not affiliated in any way with government departments and organizations.

 ## Information We Collect
 The App doesn't collect any data.
 The App doesn't require Internet connection and doesn't share any data to third parties.